OTFS Without CP in Massive MIMO: Breaking Doppler Limitations with TR-MRC and Windowing: Conclusion

 \section{~~Conclusion}

 In this paper, we developed a TR-MRC with RDC windowing technique as an enabler to completely remove the redundant CP from OTFS while breaking its Doppler limitations in massive MIMO systems.
 In particular, we asymptotically analyzed the performance of TR-MRC for OTFS without CP.
 We showed that both delay and Doppler spread of the wireless channel average out in the asymptotic regime when the maximum Doppler spread is within OTFS limits.
 However, when the maximum Doppler frequency goes beyond OTFS limits, a residual Doppler effect always remains.
 We analytically showed that this effect tends to a simple scaling of the received symbols in delay dimension as the number of BS antennas tends to infinity.
 The scaling coefficients are the samples of a Bessel function that is defined by the maximum Doppler shift.
 Based on this result, we proposed an RDC windowing technique that can break the Doppler limitations of OTFS and lead to a performance close to that of the LTI channels.
+The results in this paper can be extended to the multiuser case, where the multiuser interference is averaged out as the number of BS antennas tends to infinity.
+Further analysis on the multiuser scenario will be considered in our future work.